 3. Income profiles

-4. Cultural profiles (such as ethic make-up of the customer base)
+4. Cultural profiles (such as the ethnic makeup of the customer base)

 5. Mall type (A+, A, B, C..)